vogellacompany/codemodify/README.md

 Eclipse Code Modifying Plugin
 =============================

-This Plugin can be used to convert JUnit 3 TestCases to JUnit 4 TestCases and to remove old non-javadoc comments from the soruce code.
+This Plugin can be used to convert JUnit 3 TestCases to JUnit 4 TestCases and to remove old non-javadoc comments from the source code.

 P2 Updatesite
 =============